Dozens of Hong Kong protesters appear in court on rioting charges

 A week earlier, on July 21, they had daubed slogans on the walls of the Liaison Office and thrown paint bombs at it.

+The court on Wednesday adjourned the case until Nov.
+19 after prosecutors said they needed more time to study 35 hours of video, including police, online and CCTV footage.
+The 44 defendants were released on bail.

-Violence has hit parts of the former British colony at different times over the last three months, but life goes on as normal most of the time.
+Violence has hit parts of Hong Kong at different times over the last three months, but life goes on as normal most of the time.

 But pictures of petrol bombs and street clashes broadcast worldwide present a huge embarrassment for Beijing before the 70th anniversary of the founding of the People's Republic on Oct.
 1.